 The Program Director and PREA Compliance Manager confirmed the PREA Incident Review Team considers whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility.
 The area in the facility where the incident allegedly occurred is examined to assess whether physical barriers in the area may enable abuse.
 Adequacies of staffing levels in the area are assessed for different shifts.
 He confirmed the PREA Incident Review Team assesses whether monitoring technology should be deployed or augmented to supplement supervision by staff.
 The facility prepares a report of its findings from the review, including any determinations and any recommendations for improvement.
 He confirmed he is a member of the sexual abuse incident review team, other members include the Assistant Program Director (PREA Compliant Manger), and Program Counselor.

-PAQ: The facility implements the recommendations for improvement or documents its reasons for not doing so.
+115.386 (e) PAQ: The facility implements recommendations for improvement or documents its reasons for not doing so.

-There has been one criminal investigations of sexual abuse conducted in the last 12 months.
-The investigation is currently being conducted by the Shelby County Sheriff's Department, the investigation is pending.
+There has been no criminal investigation of sexual abuse conducted in the last 12 months.